kunalkhanx/website-forms-manager/TASKS.md

 - Commenting on Blade Templates
 - Create a lots of data & test tables & set configurations
 - Redesin the UI *
+- Fix the boolean value in exported csv for form data

 # Completed Tasks
+- Add Export csv option to the form data
 - Fix pagination & other urls of the form data page
 - Make the UI responsive
 - Add filter to the form data